CamerAllan/evm/README.md

 I was having to deal with several versions of a binary whose name didn't include the version, and I couldn't find a tool that dealt with this situation gracefully.
 Think of it like `nvm`, but not just for node! but also shit.

-## Why can't I just add the version to the names

-Maybe one of these:

-- The executable is run in several places in a program, you don't want to change the version in each of these
-- You use the same version most of the time and don't want to have to type out that same version every time

 ## How does it work

 - Upon initialisation, binswap will add a line to your `~/.profile` that *prepends* the `binswap/active` directory to PATH.